 Find out how to hire the right attorney.

 It's a big shock to most people that there is no guarantee that your lawyer will do a good job.
 Bar associations tasked with monitoring attorneys go after lawyers who steal or violate specific ethical rules—not lawyers who just aren't very good.

 Part of the reason is that what constitutes a "good job" is somewhat relative.
 For instance, a client might expect an acquittal in a criminal case.
 However, other private criminal attorneys might consider a reduction from a felony to a misdemeanor charge a job well done.

 If, however, your lawyer makes a mistake in handling your legal matter that no reasonable attorney would have made and you lost money because of it, it is called malpractice, and you can sue.
 The mistake can be a failure to do something, such as not filing a lawsuit on time, or doing something the lawyer should not have done, such as representing a business in bankruptcy while representing an investor negotiating to buy the business.
 Malpractice suits, unfortunately, are expensive to bring and tough to win.
 For more information, see Suing Your Lawyer for Malpractice.

 Each state has ethical laws that bind lawyers.
 Commonly, these rules require lawyers to:

-The agreement should specify how often you will be billed and should obligate the lawyer to provide an itemized statement.
+The agreement should specify how often you will be billed and require the lawyer to give you an itemized statement, so you understand the charges.
 If you've agreed to pay your lawyer a contingency fee (the lawyer collects only if you win), be sure you know exactly how the fee is calculated and who pays for costs that arise while the lawsuit is in progress.